bhllamoreaux/bme680-project/README.md

 # bme680-project
 This is a home project written by me as a way to get the data from my bme680 sensor from my Raspberry Pi to my Android phone.
+The messaging between the Pi and the app is done through PubNub, which means that if you want to reproduce this project on your own hardware, you'll have to get a new set of free PubNub API keys.

 # Communicado App